henrythasler/Leaflet.Geodesic/README.md

 ### Multi-line-strings

-Multiple independent linestrings can be defined as a 2-dimensional array:
+Multiple independent linestrings can be defined as a 2-dimensional array of points:

 ```JavaScript
 const places = [